 - Of late, Microsoft Productivity credentials have been gathering interest, coverage and momentum.
 People who pursue these certifications work with key Windows platforms such as Office, Office 365 and Microsoft Dynamics 365, which covers CRM, ERP and more.
 They are usually responsible for making sure that rank-and-file employees are able to work effectively and productively, and that technology provides a boost to the bottom line.

 - Microsoft Data certifications cover a lot of ground.
 Database design, creation and maintenance are particularly important to organizations today, considering that data storage is key to most business computing, and nearly every website is supported by one or more databases running in the background.
-A database administrator is in charge of all kinds of database-related functions, from development, to storage and retrieval, troubleshooting and security.
-Now, Microsoft’s database coverage also integrates business intelligence (BI) and Big Data/Data Analytics components, too, so IT professionals interested in these subject matters will find a lot to chase down and learn here, too.
+A database administrator is in charge of all kinds of database-related functions, from development to storage and retrieval, troubleshooting and security.
+Now, Microsoft's database coverage also integrates business intelligence and big data/data analytics components, too, so IT professionals interested in these subject matters will find a lot to chase down and learn here.

-- Microsoft Business Applications certifications aim at those involved with back-office, line of business systems and applications built around Microsoft Dynamics 365 (including the “for Operations” version of that platform).
-This credential aims at those who upgrade, configure and customize such systems, and well as those who develop custom applications for specific, proprietary uses in-house or on behalf of clients.
-Such professionals also support customized configurations for various organizational units including sales, field service, retail operations, finance, distribution and trade and more.
+- Microsoft Business Applications certifications aim at those involved with back-office, line of business systems and applications built around Microsoft Dynamics 365 (including the "for operations" version of that platform).
+This credential aims at those who upgrade, configure, and customize such systems as well as those who develop custom applications for specific, proprietary uses in-house or on behalf of clients.
+Such professionals also support customized configurations for various organizational units, including sales, field service, retail operations, finance, distribution and trade and more.